syj67507/discord-bot/README.md

 ## Overview

 This discord bot is a personal project.
-It is implemented using the Discord.js library and the Node.js framework.
+It is implemented using the Discord.js/Commando library and the Node.js framework using Typescript.

 ## Installation